 Competitive advertising has turned out to be a subjective phenomenon in the contemporary world.

 Whereas some believe that it spoils the friendliness between the brands, others believe that it stimulates the brands to grow and improve in terms of consumer appeal.

 With the momentum of competitive advertising skyrocketing these days, all players are expected to be on their toes.
 One missed out on the move from your rival and bang!
 Your sales shall face the doomsday.

 Whatever the case may be, as consumers, we enjoy the leg-pulling to every extent.
 After all, most of them use appeals like humor and wits, embellished with sheer creativity, to create an entertaining show for us.

 Here are some examples of some competitive advertising campaigns that created a severe impact on our minds.

 Nokia is famous for bashing the competition out with its sharp marketing tricks.
-From jabbing on Twitter to bullying TVCs, they make sure that the competition realizes their existence.
+From jabbing on Twitter to bullying TVCs, they make sure that the game realizes their existence.

 One of the most hilarious TVC’s showcased a children festival, where the parents were clicking pictures of their blooming babies.
 Nokia used crazy humor to stab the claim of the iPhone, stating ‘an iPhone takes more photos…’.
 Check out the TVC yourself!

 Telecom players are rigorous when it comes to advertising.
 Therefore, it is natural to cut throats when it comes to competition.

 However, we did not realize that Ufone would squeeze the juice out of the brand name of Djuice through this catchy phrase in one of the TVC’s.
 They say “ab juice vitamin D ka ho ya C ka, sab par jaega pheeka” (whether the juice is of vitamin D or C, it will turn tasteless).

 Burger King has attempted to fire bullets at Mcdonald’s since its inception.
 Whopping its way out on the beef content and juicy texture, Burger King keeps dreaming of snatching Mcdonald’s empire of consumers.

 In this campaign, they got hold of the mascot of Mcdonald’s, Ronald, iterating that even he goes to Burger King.
 Seriously?